Monte Carlo inference for semiparametric Bayesian regression: Introduction

 \section{Introduction}

 Transformations are widely useful for statistical modeling and data analysis.
 A well-chosen or learned transformation can significantly enhance the applicability of fundamental statistical modeling frameworks, such as Gaussian models \citep{box1964analysis}, linear and nonlinear regression models \citep{ramsay1988monotone,Carroll1988}, survival analysis \citep{Cheng1995}, discriminant analysis \citep{Lin2003}, and graphical models \citep{Liu2009}, among many other examples.
-This is especially true for data with complex marginal features, such multimodality, skewness, zero-inflation, and discrete or compact support, and for Bayesian probability models that must adapt to these features.
+This is especially true for data with complex marginal features (multimodality, skewness, kurtosis, etc.) or data on different domains (real-valued, compactly-supported, or positive data), and for Bayesian probability models that must adapt to these attributes.

-Consider the \emph{transformed regression model} for paired data $\D_n = \{(x_i,y_i)\}_{i=1}^n$ with $x_i \in \mathcal{X} \subseteq \mathbb{R}^d$ and $y_i \in \mathcal{Y} \subseteq \mathbb{R}$:
+Consider the \emph{transformed regression model} for paired data $\D_n = \{(x_i,y_i)\}_{i=1}^n$ with $x_i \in \mathcal{X} \subseteq \mathbb{R}^p$ and $y_i \in \mathcal{Y} \subseteq \mathbb{R}$: